Measuring trade show ROI can be hard when your data isn’t up to snuff.

 Average ROI for Trade Shows

-When it comes to average ROI for trade shows, how does your team measure up?
+When it comes to average trade show ROI, how does your team measure up?
 To answer that question, we need to ask another question, first.
-How many Marketing Qualified Leads–that is, sales-ready leads–are you generating?
+How many Marketing Qualified Leads–that is, sales-ready leads–are you generating from your trade show participation?

-If you need a yardstick, consider this: our event marketing research indicates companies with average trade show performance generate 1 MQL for every 7 people engaged in trade show booth.
+If you need a yardstick, consider this: our trade show marketing research indicates companies with average trade show performance generate 1 MQL for every 7 people engaged in trade show booth.
 Teams that outperform the average net 2 to 3 MQLs per 7 leads captured.

-As we said earlier, the total number of leads generated matters.
-But the idea that trade show success should hinge on this, or even the total number of MQLs, is outdated – especially when it comes to measuring event ROI.
+As we said earlier, the total number of trade show leads generated matters.
+But the idea that trade show success should hinge on this, or even the total number of MQLs, is outdated – especially when it comes to measuring trade show ROI.

-Knowing how to quickly assess MQLs generated at events is a skill worth having.
+Knowing how to quickly assess MQLs generated at trade shows is a skill worth having.
 But we recommend taking it further by focusing on the amount of pipeline generated in addition to your team’s performance against average companies.
-MQLs with higher readiness to buy are extremely valuable and can shed light on the customer journey, offering you better data for future use.
+MQLs with higher readiness to buy are extremely valuable and can shed light on the customer journey, offering you better data for future use and the ability to make more informed decisions.

 Trade Show ROI Metrics to Consider